turki-alsulaimani1/Data-Science-Blog/README.md

 ## Blog:
 Check the Blog [Here](https://mr-alsulaimani.medium.com/airbnb-seattle-and-boston-analysis-ddeb84c24f11)
 ## acknowledgments:
-i thank Udacity for great teaching materials and for airbnb and kaggle for providing this data. you can find the licenses in kaggle datasets used above.
+I thank Udacity for great teaching materials and for airbnb and kaggle for providing this data. you can find the licenses in kaggle datasets used above.